French guitarist Stephane Wrembel and guests celebrate the music of Django Reinhardt

 Wrembel first familiarized himself with Django’s music by playing with manouche musicians back in his native France.
 He moved to the US twenty years ago and has since become this country’s best known Gypsy jazz musician.
 He is best known for scoring the theme song to Woody Allen's "Midnight in Paris" - which he also performed live during the 2012 Academy Awards - and has been called “a revelation” by Rolling Stone Magazine.

 This year, Wrembel is going to bring a world-class French team to the US: Raphael Fays, Serge Krief,David Gastines, Ezeckiel Krief and Lior Krief.

 Raphael Fays is a legendary guitar player, who started the whole modern Django revival.
 He has always been a pioneer and a reference for the Gypsy jazz musicians.
 He plays Django's music, as well as classical and flamenco.

 Serge Krief was Stephane's master.
 He is one of the founders of this style of playing, and has performed in films, as well as festivals and clubs around the world.
 Ezeckiel and Lior Krief are Serge Kiref's sons.
 Both of them have reached an incredible level of mastery of the instrument, and are considered amongst the greatest virtuosos on the planet.
 At such young ages, it is truly unbelievable.

 David Gastines is considered perhaps the greatest rhythm player in the world nowadays.
 David Gastines performed at Carnegie Hall for Django a Gogo 2017.
 He also sings a repertoire of old French songs.

 Of course, Django A Gogo presents an impressive list of American musicians.
-The 2019 edition will feature Thor Jensen, Ari Folman-Cohen and Nick Anderson (members of The Stephane Wrembel Band), Daisy Castro, David Langlois, Julian Smith and Scott Kettner.
+The 2019 edition will feature Thor Jensen, Ari Folman-Cohen and Nick Anderson (members of The Stephane Wrembel Band), David Langlois, Julian Smith and Scott Kettner.